Sag Harbor

 Oysters, considered a “keystone species,” filter water and form reefs that buffer storm surges, and create a complex 3D structure that offers critical habitat for many important species.

 The shoreline off of John Steinbeck Waterfront Park was selected for the pilot planting of a new spat-on-shell oyster reef.
-In August 2024, approximately 50,000 oyster spat on 360L (95 gallons) of recycled shell were deployed by community volunteers + Back to the Bays staff at the new reef site, with planned expansion in 2025.
+In August 2024, approximately 50,000 oyster spat on 13 cubic ft.
+(360L) of recycled shell were deployed by community volunteers + Back to the Bays staff at the new reef site.
+In 2025, an additional 80,000 oysters (ave.
+6mm) set on 15 cubic ft. of shell (420 L) were added to bolster the reef.

 These reefs, not intended for harvested, will continue to grow, improving water quality, restoring habitat, and enhancing the wild oyster population.